tony-nyagah/domain-monitor/README.md

-## Domain Watcher
+## Domain Monitor 🌐
-A site to monitor whether or not a site is up and running.
+A web application to monitor whether or not a site is up and running.